 - Certified Platform™ to acquire a pair of canned socks.

 Today, I couldn’t imagine working in this field without being part of a community (shocking, right?!).
 As a new professional in the support field – ready to dive into the deep end – it can be a bit overwhelming.
 Communities like Support Driven and Quality Tribe are your lifejackets, and they will be with you for the rest of your career.
 Just give yourself a week and you’ll never mix up CS, CSAT, CSM, and – god forbid – CX.

 Just like in any community, make sure to introduce yourself and share a couple of fun facts.
 In Klaus’ community Quality Tribe, add a cat gif in the comments and you’ll see what happens.
 In Support Driven, find shared joy in #good-news or #vent away even when it’s just another Blue Monday.

 The quality information and discussions that you can be part of are unparalleled.
 Meet, connect and engage with people who are the backbone of companies, and whose solutions offer a backbone to customer support teams all around the world.

 Every grand love letter ends with a promise to the future.
 Here’s mine:

 If you’re concerned that all these connections are only alive in online spaces, worry not.
 The world really is our oyster and the support community loves a good meetup.
 You can be sure that the best of us know that excellent experiences are not only for customers but also for CS folks.
-From meetups to grand conferences, 2022 will be full of events in all different shapes and sizes.
+From meetups to grand conferences, customer service events will come in all different shapes and sizes.